 Lichtervelde is published in A+ 282 Village

-The rough construction in 'Weegbreestraat' is almost finished.
+Rough construction for 'Weegbreestraat' is almost completed.

 We received the building permit Sint-Amands, the addition of a garden room and refurbishment of the existing structure.